 If you have square Pins that are constantly getting saved – don’t worry about changing them either.

 Go experiment with your pins and try different ratios.

-Now that you now the magic formula for creating pins, go experiment with image sizes for you next posts.
+Now that you now the magic formula for creating Pins (aka, there isn’t a magic number), go experiment with image sizes for you next posts.
 Don’t be afraid to use different heights for different images and posts.
 The goal is to stand out in the sea of images.

 Let me know what size you decide to create your pins, I’d love to check them out.

 I’ve made it easier for you to see if your Pinterest efforts are working for you.
 Use my Pinterest dashboard to find out which pins are sending you the most traffic, which posts perform the best.
 Analyze your insight and adjust accordingly!